xumzheng/microsoft-graph-docs/concepts/delta-query-overview.md

 The typical call pattern is as follows:

 1. The application begins by calling a GET request with the delta function on the desired resource.
+For example, `https://graph.microsoft.com/v1.0/users/delta`.
 2. Microsoft Graph sends a response containing the requested resource and a [state token](#state-tokens).

      a.
 If a `@odata.nextLink` URL is returned, there may be additional pages of data to be retrieved in the session.
 The application continues making requests using the `@odata.nextLink` URL to retrieve all pages of data until a `@odata.deltaLink` URL is returned in the response.

      b.
 If a `@odata.deltaLink` URL is returned, there is no more data about the existing state of the resource to be returned.
 For future requests, the application uses the `@odata.deltaLink` URL to learn about changes to the resource.

+     c.
+The response contains the resources that currently exist in the collection.
+Resources that have been created and deleted prior to the initial delta query won't be returned.
+Updates made before the initial request are summarized on the resource returned as its latest state.

 3. When the application needs to learn about changes to the resource, it makes a new request using the `@odata.deltaLink` URL received in step 2.
 This request *may* be made immediately after completing step 2 or when the application checks for changes.
 4. Microsoft Graph returns a response describing changes to the resource since the previous request, and either a `@odata.nextLink` URL or a `@odata.deltaLink` URL.

 > [!NOTE]
 >
-> - Azure AD, OneDrive, and SharePoint resources support "sync from now" scenarios.
+> Azure AD, OneDrive, and SharePoint resources support "sync from now" scenarios.
 This allows you to skip steps 1 and 2 (if you're not interested in retrieving the full state of the resource) and ask for the latest `@odata.deltaLink` instead.
 > - For Azure AD resources such as groups and users, append `$deltaToken=latest` query string to the `delta` function and the response will contain a `@odata.deltaLink` and no resource data.
 For example, `https://graph.microsoft.com/v1.0/users/delta?$deltatoken=latest`.
 > - For OneDrive and SharePoint resources, append `token=latest` instead.
 For example, `https://graph.microsoft.com/v1.0/me/drive/root/delta?token=latest`.
-> - The initial request to the delta query function (no `$deltaToken` or `$skipToken`) will return the resources that currently exist in the collection.
-Resources that have been created and deleted prior to the initial delta query won't be returned.
-Updates made before the initial request are summarized on the resource returned as its latest state.

 ### State tokens